12 tips for visiting Pompeii (plus how to climb Vesuvius)

 During June and July, there are often theatrical and music performances in the Roman Teatro Grande or occasionally in the Amphitheatre.

 If you’re visiting Pompeii in early May, be aware that May 1 is officially one of the few days that Pompeii is closed, but that’s by no means set in stone.
-In 2022 the authorities decided to open on May 1 after all, with little more than a week’s notice, and since it was the first Sunday of the month, everyone got in free!
+In 2023 the authorities decided to open on May 1 after all, with less than two week’s notice.

 Visiting Pompeii in autumn